 I am grateful to have been given this tremendous opportunity.
 I look forward to getting up and going to work every day to do what I can to make our community safer.

-We are not only responsible for the care, custody, and control of over one thousand inmates, but we also have a responsibility to do what we can to release more productive citizens who are less likely to repeat offend. – Sheriff Lewis Evangelidis
+We are not only responsible for the care, custody, and control of over one thousand inmates, but we also have a responsibility to do what we can to release more productive perfect assignment writing service that will provide you an excellent paper for citizens who are less likely to repeat offend. – Sheriff Lewis Evangelidis

 Worcester County Sheriff Lewis G. Evangelidis was born and raised in Worcester, Massachusetts.
 Growing up in a three decker, on Tower Street, in the heart of the city until the age of nine.
 His family relocated to Holden, Massachusetts in 1970 adjacent to the home of his Grandparents.
 Lew Evangelidis attended Wachusett Regional High School graduating in 1979.

 Sheriff Evangelidis attended the University of Massachusetts at Amherst graduating with a Bachelor of Science Degree in Economics in 1983.
 Upon his undergraduate degree, Lew Evangelidis worked in the financial sector on the floor of the New York Commodities Exchange at the World Trade Center.
 Electing to attend Law School, Sheriff Evangelidis received his Juris Doctorate from Temple University School of Law in Philadelphia in 1987.
 Following his graduation from Temple University, Mr. Evangelidis passed the Bar Examinations in both Massachusetts and Florida.